openhie/instant/README.md

 yarn test:remote <PACKAGE_IDs>
 ```

-If you want to make changes to the tests, you can run your changes without rebuilding anyting by using the *dev* version of the command:
+If you want to make changes to the tests, you can run your changes without rebuilding anything by using the *dev* version of the command:

 > Remember to update the volume file path in the `package.json`